AID: Agent Intent from Diffusion for Multi-Agent Informative Path Planning: Related Works

-\paragraph{\textbf{Diffusion for Multi-Agent Systems:}} Diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels,sohl2015deep} are a class of generative models that have achieved state-of-the-art performance in image synthesis.
+Diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels,sohl2015deep} are a class of generative models that have achieved state-of-the-art performance in image synthesis.
 Their ability to capture multi-modal action distributions and suitability for high-dimensional output spaces have driven growing interest in robotics applications.
 Recent works have demonstrated the effectiveness of diffusion models in generating robot behaviors for manipulation~\cite{chi2024diffusionpolicy}, legged locomotion~\cite{huang2024diffuselocorealtimeleggedlocomotion}, and visual navigation~\cite{shah2023vint,Nomad}, among others.
 In multi-agent settings, however, the use of diffusion remains limited.
 Some existing approaches rely on offline datasets to learn trajectory distributions that ensure coordination or collision avoidance in multi-agent path finding~\cite{shaoul2024multi}.
 MADIFF~\cite{zhu2023madiff} introduces a multi-agent diffusion framework but incorporates centralized elements by performing attention across all agents at every decoder layer, which may limit scalability and decentralization.
 In contrast, our method extends the use of diffusion models toward decentralized multi-agent coordination by leveraging their long-horizon trajectory generation capabilities to model intent.
+The use of behavior cloning further aligns with a promising direction of distilling optimal solutions into scalable decentralized policies~\cite{Prorok2022aamas}.